kmoyung/BENG-183/Homework5.md

 #### (a) How much content in human genome is protein-coding and non-protein-coding genes?
 (10 pts)

+5% of the human genome is protein-coding, and the other 95% are non-protein coding.

 #### (b) What is the challenge of studying RNA-RNA interaction?
 (5 pts)

+There is an astronimcal number of possible RNA pairs, meaning the number of interactions are extremely large.

 ### Question 2 (35 pts)

 #### (a) What is the main information that MARIO provided?
 (5 pts)

+MARIO provides a high-throughput mapping of RNA-RNA interaction networks using an in-vivo pipeline.

 #### (b) Describe the experimental process of MARIO.
 (15 pts)

+The key part of this technology is to convert each pair of interacting RNAs into a unique piece of DNA and using next-gen sequencing to produce a high-throughput output.
+First, a biotin-labeled RNA linker is ligated to an RNA molecule.
+If there's another neighboring molecular, it will be ligated to the RNA fragment, producing a chimeric RNA, RNA1-linker-RNA2.
+These chimeric RNAs are purified, reverse-transcribed, and then sequenced.
+These fragments represent interacting pairs of RNA.

 #### (c) What is the novelty and advantages of MARIO?
 (10 pts)

+The novelty about this technology converts the interaction of RNA-RNA pairs into DNA.
+Two main advantages about MARIO are: 1) an unbiased selection marker using biotin-labeled RNA linkers.
+This allows for a high-throughput technology.
+2) This method does not introduce synthetic nucleotides or recombinant DNA before the experiment, allowing this technology to be applicable directly to human tissues.

 #### (d) In the bioinformatics pipeline of MARIO analysis, what is the main risk in the pipeline?
 (5 pts)

 ## Lecture 15.
 RNA-DNA Interactions